testuj-to/tantivy-stemmers/README.md

     let schema = schema_builder.build();
     let index = Index::create_in_ram(schema.clone());

-    // Create an instance of the Stemmer
+    // Create an instance of the StemmerTokenizer

-    // With default algorithm (default algorithm is EnglishPorter)
+    // With default algorithm (default algorithm is [`tantivy_stemmers::algorithms::english_porter_2`])
-    // let stemmer = tantivy_stemmers::Stemmer::default();
+    // let stemmer = tantivy_stemmers::StemmerTokenizer::default();

     // With a specific algorithm
     let stemmer = tantivy_stemmers::Stemmer::new(
-        tantivy_stemmers::Algorithm::CzechDolamicAggressive,
+        tantivy_stemmers::algorithms::czech_dolamic_aggressive,
     );

     // Before we register it, we need to wrap it in an instance
     // of the TextAnalyzer tokenizer.
-We also have to transform
+    // ❗️ We also have to transform the text to lowercase since
-    // the text to lowercase since our stemmer expects lowercase. let tokenizer = TextAnalyzer::builder(
+    // the stemmer expects lowercase.
+    let tokenizer = TextAnalyzer::builder(
         stemmer.transform(LowerCaser.transform(SimpleTokenizer::default())),
     ).build();